A Message from the President

 Founded in 1901 by Mary Harriman, the NYJL brought together a group of young women who gave their time, talent, and energy to ensure that New York City would be a better place to live for newly-arrived immigrants.
 The NYJL’s work in Manhattan’s Lower East Side settlement houses sparked a positive force for change that continues to this day.

 Over the past 117 years, our organization has grown and evolved to keep pace with the changing needs of New York City’s residents.
-Today, more than 2,800 NYJL members keep Mary’s legacy alive by continuing our history of bold programs and performing an average of 250,000 hours of service each year, including deploying hundreds of volunteers every week.
+Today, more than 2,800 NYJL members keep Mary’s legacy alive by continuing our history of bold programs, giving tens of thousands of service hours each year, and deploying hundreds of volunteers every week.

 Today, we offer expertly designed programs that target five areas of need in New York City—Adult Education and Mentoring, Children’s Education, Child Health and Welfare, City Impact, and Culture and the Arts.
 Our volunteer work benefits New Yorkers across Manhattan through signature initiatives, including:

-- The Personal Empowerment Project offers career mentoring for high school girls by introducing mentees to a variety of careers and help them understand the education and experience required to pursue such careers.
+- The Personal Empowerment Project offers career mentoring for high school girls by introducing mentees to a variety of careers and helping them understand the education and experience required to pursue such careers.

 - The Community Health Access Model Program (CHAMP) educates underserved and at-risk populations on preventative health and wellness.